Hand Shake Replacement: Elbow Bump, Fist Bump, Or Wave?

 The Wave

 Not a bad alternative for the anti-elbow people.
 As a software engineer an introvert, I like the wave because it is what we call an order-one algorithm.
-In the old hand-shaking world, if you meet 5 new people in a meeting, you feel obligated to shake all 5 hands.
-It gets increasingly strange when you hit a room of say, 9 people — small enough that it’s weird to leave anyone out, but not large enough where it’s obviously too impractical.
+In the old hand-shaking world, if you meet five new people in a meeting, you feel obligated to shake all five hands.
+It gets increasingly strange when you hit a room of say, nine people — small enough that it’s weird to leave anyone out, but not large enough where it’s obviously too impractical.

 I’m a fan of the wave, but its biggest strength is also its biggest weakness.
 It isn’t personal.
 You wave at the whole room, or these days, at the entire Zoom gallery view of collaborators.
 Perhaps in this work-from-home era, we will learn to get more efficient and turn greeting rituals from linear order-N processes into order-one.

 One solution is the wave and mini-nod.
-You can still personally greet or say goodbye to a small group of 3 or 4 people, if you wave at each one, one-by-one, and sort of nod your head to each one.
+You can still personally greet or say goodbye to a small group three or four people, if you wave at each one, one-by-one, and sort of nod your head to each one.
 And if the crowd is too big, you can convert it to a mass wave to all of them.
 You pan the room while waving, as if your hand were a flame-thrower or shower head, and you’ve engulfed everyone in the spray.

 Lee Lin